NoahBurkholder/wiki-noah/optimization.md

 In order to render in a binocular fashion, the game needs to render two simultaneous cameras.
 Additionally, your framerate is typically supposed to consistently stay above 90fps or even 120fps.

-You can think of VR as using [X7 the amount of resources](https://www.pcgamesn.com/eve-valkyrie/vr-requires-a-pc-7-times-more-powerful-than-1080p-gaming-say-nvidia) as a typical 1080p 60fps game, because these factors multiply upon each other.
+You can think of VR as using [X7 the amount of resources](https://www.pcgamesn.com/eve-valkyrie/vr-requires-a-pc-7-times-more-powerful-than-1080p-gaming-say-nvidia) as a typical 1080p 60fps game, because these factors multiply and stack upon each other.

 Be prepared to cut back on visual fidelity in favour of performance.
 Performance is paramount.

 ## Noah's Hit-List

 A lot of the time the best place way to start is just knowing your options.
-Sometimes you don't even think of something but when you finally do it feels obvious.
+Sometimes you don't know an option exists but once you discover it you go *"Oh, yeah, that makes sense that it would help."*

-I'll start by just throwing out ideas one by one and you can judge which ones to prioritize first. :sweat_smile:
+I'll start by just throwing out ideas one by one and you can use your best judgement as to which ones to prioritize first. :sweat_smile:

 ### Script Loop Hitching (CPU)